 Step into a massive, colorful landscape inspired by nature and East Asian art.

-There’s a exhibition happening at the Asian Art Museum that you don’t want to miss!
-The beautiful immersive experience has been extended until the end of February.
-Grab a tickets now to see the mind-blowing teamLab: Continuity exhibition will run through Monday, February 28, so now’s the time to grab tickets.
+There’s an exhibition happening at the Asian Art Museum that you don’t want to miss!
+The beautiful teamLab: Continuity exhibition will run through Monday, February 28, so now’s the time to grab tickets.
 Fun fact: It’s Kim Kardashian-approved!

 TeamLab is an international collective based in Tokyo that creates incredible digital art spectacles meant to immerse the viewer in a one-of-a-kind environment.
 Akiko Yamazaki and Jerry Yang Pavilion created teamLab: Continuity, a lush nature landscape complete with flying crows, hovering butterflies, colorful flowers and darting fish.
 The interactive ecosystem grows and expands around you, allowing you to observe changing imagery and details in real time.